reactivesw/customer-web/docs/README.md

  The `infrastructure/router.ts` file maps url paths to components in the `router_views/` folder.

 ## 4. Components
+## 4.1.
+File Structures
 A component usually has four files: an `index.vue` file is a container for the two types of elements (template and script) of a component;  the `script.ts` is the script that defines the behavior and state of the component; the `template.html` defines the DOM elements; the `style.scss` defines style.
+Currently we put all style files in the central `styles/` folder.

+The `index.vue` uses `import`, not `src` attribute, to import script file to make webpack typscript loader happy.
+Also the `import` and `export` uses two statement to re-export the imported default.

 The path hierarch is the structure of the view: a sub component is in a sub folder.